-This two-part documentary features a comprehensive headteacher and three pupils swapping with their private counterparts to find out if public schools give a first-class advantage, and whether a state education really means second-rate.
+This new two-part documentary features a comprehensive headteacher and three pupils swapping with their private counterparts to find out if public schools give a first-class advantage, and whether a state education really means second-rate.

 In a unique experiment Jo Ward, the head of 700-pupil state secondary Bemrose School in Derby, takes three of her pupils – Brett, Nazh and Qasim – to meet Mark Mortimer, who runs 400-pupil Warminster School, a private boarding establishment, and three of his own pupils – Xander, Katy and Jon.